vivjamba/goals-for-gordon/README.md

 `/user/list`: get all users (returns an array of User objects)

-`POST /user/login`: attempt logging in by email and password If email is wrong: respond with 401 with message "wrong email" If password is wrong: respond with 401 with message "wrong password"
+`POST /user/login`: attempt logging in by email and password using jwt If email is wrong: respond with 401 with message "wrong email" If password is wrong: respond with 401 with message "wrong password"